Sayan1776/banking-system-project/readme.md

-Documentation: Simple Banking System
-1. Project Overview
-This project is a command-line based banking management system written in Python.
-It allows users to perform basic banking operations such as creating accounts, depositing and withdrawing money, checking balances, and viewing transaction histories.
-The system stores all account and transaction data persistently in local CSV files.
-It's designed to be simple and robust, with built-in validation for user inputs like email and mobile numbers.

-2. Features
-The application supports the following features:

-Create New Account: Allows a new user to create a bank account with their name, email, mobile number, and address.

-Input Validation:

-Ensures email addresses are in a valid format.

-Ensures mobile numbers are exactly 10 digits.

-Checks for uniqueness to prevent duplicate accounts with the same email or mobile number.

-Validates that deposit/withdrawal amounts are positive numbers.

-Deposit Money: Add funds to an existing account.

-Withdraw Money: Withdraw funds from an existing account, with a check for sufficient balance.

-Check Balance: View the current balance of a specific account.

-Transaction History: Display a log of all transactions for a given account.

-Close Account: Securely remove an account from the system.

-Branch Manager Report: A special feature to view a summary of all accounts, including the total number of accounts and the cumulative balance in the bank.

-3. File Structure
-The system uses two CSV files to store data:

-bank_accounts.csv: This file acts as the main database for all customer accounts.
-Each row represents a unique account.

-Columns: account_number, name, mail, mobile_num, address, amount

-transactions.csv: This file logs every transaction that occurs in the system, providing a complete audit trail.

-Columns: account_number, transaction_type, amount, current_balance, timestamp

-4. How to Run the Application
-Save the code as a Python file (e.g., banking_system.py).

-Open a terminal or command prompt.

-Navigate to the directory where you saved the file.

-Run the script using the command: python banking_system.py

-The main menu will be displayed, and you can interact with the system by entering the number corresponding to your choice.

-5. Functions Reference
-Helper Functions
-log_transaction(acc_no, txn_type, amount, balance): Logs a single transaction to transactions.csv.
-It records the account number, transaction type (e.g., "Deposit", "Withdraw"), the amount of the transaction, the new balance, and a timestamp.

-find_account(acc_no): Searches bank_accounts.csv for an account matching the provided acc_no.
-Returns the account details as a list if found, otherwise returns None.

-update_account(acc_no, new_balance): Updates the balance of a specific account in bank_accounts.csv.
-It reads all data, modifies the specific account's balance, and writes the entire dataset back to the file.

-is_valid_email(email): Uses regular expressions (re module) to validate if the provided string is a valid email format.

-is_valid_mobile(mobile): Checks if the mobile number is a string of exactly 10 digits.

-is_field_unique(column_index, value): A crucial validation function that checks if a given value (like an email or mobile number) already exists in a specific column_index of bank_accounts.csv.

-Core Feature Functions
-create_account(): Prompts the user for personal details.
-It uses the validation helper functions to ensure the email and mobile number are valid and unique before creating a new account and logging the initial deposit.

-deposit_money(acc_no): Handles the logic for depositing money into an account.

-withdraw_money(acc_no): Manages withdrawals, including checking for insufficient funds.

-check_balance(acc_no): Fetches and displays the current balance for an account.

-transaction_history(acc_no): Reads transactions.csv and prints all entries corresponding to the given account number.

-branch_manager_report(): Calculates and displays aggregate data about all accounts in the bank.

-close_account(acc_no): Removes an account from bank_accounts.csv after user confirmation.
-It logs this action in the transaction file.

-main(): The primary function that runs the application loop, displays the menu, and calls the appropriate functions based on user input.
+Command-Line Banking System
+Version: 1.0
+Author: Sayan Paul
+Date: October 7, 2025

+1. Introduction
+This project is a command-line based banking application developed in Python.
+It simulates the basic functionalities of a bank, allowing users to create accounts, perform transactions, and check their financial details.
+The application is designed to be simple and robust, storing all user and transaction data locally in CSV files.
+It features a secure authentication system using a 4-digit PIN for all sensitive operations.

+2. Key Features
+Account Management:

+Create Account: Securely create a new bank account with unique email and mobile number validation.

+Close Account: Permanently delete an existing bank account after confirmation.

+Secure Transactions:

+PIN Authentication: All account operations (deposit, withdrawal, balance check, etc.) are protected by a 4-digit PIN.
+PINs are securely stored using SHA-256 hashing.

+Deposit: Add funds to an account.

+Withdraw: Withdraw funds from an account, with checks to prevent overdrawing.

+Account Information:

+Check Balance: View the current balance of an account.

+Transaction History: View a complete, timestamped log of all transactions for an account.

+Administrative Functions:

+Branch Manager Report: An admin-level feature to view a summary of all accounts, including the total number of accounts and the total funds held by the bank.

+3. How to Run the Application
+Prerequisites
+Python 3.x installed on your system.

+Setup and Execution
+Save the Code: Save the provided Python code as a file named banking_system.py.

+Open a Terminal: Open a command prompt or terminal.

+Navigate to the Directory: Use the cd command to navigate to the folder where you saved the banking_system.py file.

+cd path/to/your/project/folder

+Run the Script: Execute the script using the following command:

+python banking_system.py

+First Time Use: The application will automatically create two files in the same directory: bank_accounts.csv and transactions.csv.
+You can start by creating a new account.

+4. How It Works
+Data Storage
+The application uses two separate CSV files for data persistence:

+bank_accounts.csv: This file acts as the main database for all user accounts.
+It stores the following information for each user:

+account_number: A unique, randomly generated 10-digit number.

+name: The full name of the account holder.

+mail: The user's unique email address.

+mobile_num: The user's unique 10-digit mobile number.

+address: The physical address of the user.

+amount: The current balance in the account.

+pin_hash: The SHA-256 hash of the user's 4-digit PIN for secure storage.

+transactions.csv: This file logs every single transaction that occurs in the system.
+Each log entry includes:

+account_number: The account associated with the transaction.

+transaction_type: The type of transaction (e.g., "Account Created", "Deposit", "Withdraw", "Account Closed").

+amount: The amount involved in the transaction.

+current_balance: The account balance after the transaction.

+timestamp: The exact date and time the transaction occurred.

+Security
+Security is a key aspect of this application.
+Instead of storing user PINs in plain text, the program uses the SHA-256 hashing algorithm.
+When a user creates a PIN, it is immediately converted into a unique hash (a long string of characters).
+This hash is stored.
+When the user tries to log in, the PIN they enter is hashed again, and this new hash is compared to the stored one.
+This ensures that even if someone gains access to the bank_accounts.csv file, they cannot see the actual PINs.

+5. Code Overview
+The script is logically divided into three main sections:

+Helper Functions: This section contains utility functions that perform common tasks like clearing the screen, initializing files, finding accounts, logging transactions, validating input (email, mobile, PIN), and authenticating users.
+Using csv.DictReader and csv.DictWriter makes the code readable and easy to maintain.

+Core Features: This section contains the main logic for each banking feature, such as create_account(), deposit_money(), withdraw_money(), etc. These functions handle user interaction and data manipulation.

+Main Menu: The main() function serves as the entry point of the application.
+It runs the main program loop, displays the user menus, and calls the appropriate functions based on user input.

+6. Future Improvements
+Database Integration: Replace the CSV file system with a more robust and efficient database like SQLite or PostgreSQL to handle larger amounts of data and more complex queries.

+Money Transfer: Add a feature to allow users to transfer money from their account to another account within the bank.

+Object-Oriented Programming (OOP): Refactor the code into classes (e.g., Account, Bank, Transaction) to better organize the logic and make the system more scalable.

+Graphical User Interface (GUI): Develop a graphical interface using a library like Tkinter or PyQt to make the application more user-friendly.